SkipperEl/fancycars/README.md

 I used a string rather than a number for car ID as that seemed to make more sense.

-## Possible improvements
+## Future improvements given more time

 The React components could be broken down further.
 In particular, the sort selector should probably be its own thing.

-Data-providing components (containers) could be separated from pure view components.
+Data-providing components (containers) could be separated from (pure) view components.

 The Sass files could be cleaned up with common values such as text formats and dimensions defined centrally.